Hot, dry Thursday followed by stormy Fourth of July weekend

-Weather conditions will stay hot and calm tonight Wednesday night into Thursday.
+DENVER (KDVR) — Weather conditions will stay hot and calm Wednesday night into Thursday.
 Thursday will be dry and breezy with an afternoon high temperature of 92 degrees.

 Friday’s temperatures will stay hot in the low 90s.
 There will be a 10 percent chance of an isolated afternoon storm but most places will stay dry.